Vitamin B2 (Riboflavin) in Food

 Vitamin B2 is one of the water-soluble vitamins.
-The body cannot produce the representative of the vitamin B complex, also known as riboflavin, itself.
-For this reason, it is essential that the essential nutrient regularly with their diet.
-Since riboflavin is found in many animal and plant foods, this is usually not a problem.
-Nevertheless, it can be useful to take a vitamin B2 supplement in some situations.
+The body cannot produce this member of the vitamin B complex, also known as riboflavin, itself.
+For this reason, it is essential to supply the essential nutrient regularly with the diet.
+Since riboflavin is found in many animal and plant foods, this is usually not a problem — but in some situations it can still be useful to take a vitamin B2 supplement.

 Foods with vitamin B2 at a glance